ClownMaidLifestyle/DND-Wiki/docs/index.md

 4. The wiki is set in the time just before session 1, It does not contain any truth about events that happened after session 1 started

+5. No individual person (including the author of The Commandments of Truth) is a source of truth, anybody can contribute to a source of truth equally and without permission

 **The game:** Anything that occurs during a session, anything written on a character sheet or any other material used during a session or any information that the DM divulges during a session.

 **The Wiki:** The current live version of this document on Github Pages